conormuldoon/unison/README.md

 cd back-end
 mvn clean compile spring-boot:run
 ```
-Wait until the application has started and then enter an initial user name and password, which will be required for adding/removing the locations to track data for.
+Wait until the application has started and then enter an initial user name and password, which will be required for adding/removing the locations to track.

 ### Start the front-end